AbdouBKS/PSU_Navy/README.md

 The aim of this project is to recreate the famous navy game in a C program between 2 terminals thanks to signals.

+This project has been done in collaboration with Maïlys Perez.